Yash-Singh1/ask-md/sandbox/ask.md

-Jack has n sisters, each sister has m brothers.
+Jack is a boy who has n sisters, each sister has m brothers.
 Write a python program to find the number of brothers Jack has.

 Take a deep breath and work on this problem step-by-step.